SagarGurnani/code-check/README.md

 # Usage

 >```javascript
-//Require the 'code-check' module<br>
-var codeCheck = require('code-check');
+//Require the 'code-check' module var codeCheck = require('code-check');

-//Run the check for sensitive files/code in your current working directory and its children<br>
+//Run the check for sensitive files/code in your current working directory and its children codeCheck.runCheck();
-codeCheck.runCheck();
 ```